Gobustan and Mud Volcanoes tour

-Gobustan is declared as a national historical landmark since 1966 to achieve better preservation of the rock paintings.
-Today, the site is open to visitors and tourists have opportunity to see the paintings by themselves.
 The local museum is newly renovated as has all features that tourists may ask.
 The museum staff is doing amazing job in preservation of the site while keeping it open to visitors.
-Gobustan is included to the UNESCO World Heritage List.
-Important.
+Furthermore, the whole site is UNESCO World Heritage List.

-After Gobustan, you will have a chance to visit Mud volcanoes-very unique site where almost 300 mud volcanoes are located.
+After Gobustan, we will visit Mud volcanoes-very unique site where almost 300 mud volcanoes are located.
 This number means, about 45% of the planet’s mud volcanoes are located in this small area.
 In 2001, one of the mud volcanoes erupted flames 15 meters high from the ground.
-Fortunately, for now there are no much activity going on there and it is quiet safe to visit Mud volcanoes.
+Fortunately, for now there are no much activity going on there and it is safe to visit Mud volcanoes.

 - Fully private tour with flexible starting time